 The Rare Books Collection covers virtually the entire spectrum of academic fields represented in the University’s curriculum.
 University curriculum is the primary consideration in the inclusion or exclusion of material for RBSC.
 Prominent in the collection are early imprints, private and small press books, and first editions of the works of American, English, and Irish authors.

-Information about the manuscript collections previously housed in the Rare Books and Special Collections, can be found here.
+Information about the manuscript collections previously housed in the Rare Books and Special Collections, can be found on the manuscripts web page.
 If you are interested in learning more about these manuscripts or using the collections in your research or classroom, please contact Curator of Manuscripts/Coordinator of Strategic Digital Partnerships, Nick Pavlik.